Skip to main content

 • Number of Fellows per Year: 1

-The fellow is expected to spend 20% of his or her time conducting research and the remaining time with clinical training.
-Research can be conducted in basic laboratory or clinical research.
-Basic scientific research would be offered in Dr. Mahan’s NIH-funded laboratory, which is focused on nerve trauma.
-Options in this research would include investigation in basic mechanism of neuro-inflammation, treatment options for pathologic nerve regeneration, or imaging of peripheral nerves.
-Clinical research options would include retrospective (or, if planned in advance, prospective) outcomes related to any of the diverse nerve pathologies encountered.
-Prior projects have included machine-learning on MRIs of peripheral nerve tumors.
+Research & Publications: The fellow is expected to spend 20% of their time conducting research and the remaining time on clinical training.
+Basic laboratory or clinical research may be conducted.
+Basic scientific research is offered in Dr. Mahan’s NIH-funded laboratory, which focuses on nerve trauma.
+This research includes investigation into basic mechanisms of neuro-inflammation, treatment options for pathologic nerve regeneration, or imaging of peripheral nerves.
+Clinical research options include retrospective (or, if planned in advance, prospective) outcomes related to any of the diverse nerve pathologies encountered.
+Past projects have included machine-learning on MRIs of peripheral nerve tumors.
 Clinical research in endoscopic surgery is another burgeoning field for research.

 It is expected that the fellow produce at least 2 publications related to peripheral nerve neurosurgery and will present their research at departmental grand rounds and/or nationally.